HIKARI SHINWA : PALUTENA NO KAGAMI

 s

-Kid Icarus is probably one of the most 'forgotten' Nintendo game ever made.
-Millions of players know Zelda, Metroid, Mario, kid ... who ?
-This is sad because Kid Icarus is definitely one of their finest game of the time, full of unique elements and memorable moments.
-Controls are smooth and responsive and graphics (especially animations) are more than correct for the Famicom hardware.
+Hikari Shinwa : Parutena no Kagami is probably one of the most 'forgotten' Nintendo game ever made.
+Millions of players know Zelda, Samus, Mario, Kid ... who ?
+This is sad because Kid Icarus is definitely a fine game, full of unique elements and memorable moments.
+Controls are smooth and responsive, and graphics (especially animation cycles) are more than correct for the Famicom system.
 The game is vast with numerous stages and non-linear fortresses with mean and cleverly designed bosses.
-But beware, the game is hard and challenging.
-All in all, a fine game which sadly never made it passed the 8-bit era, but we never know, Pit may come back one day.
+But beware, the game sometimes becomes brutally hard and challenging, some vertical stages are very frustrating and can not be backtracked (you actually die if you fall!).
+This is the main reason why I didn't give Parutena no Kagami the best score, I feel that the difficulty level could have been a lot more balanced.
+All in all, Parutena no Kagami is a great game and thanks to the recently released Kid Icarus Uprising, Pit's franchise is now finally back in action.
+I only wished Kid Icarus was given another chance during the 16-bit era (like Metroid or Zelda were) which may have turned this little-known classic franchise into a timeless masterpiece.

 PLEASE CLICK HERE IF VGDEN GAME MENU IS MISSING